Accommodation · Last updated 2 June 2026

 Do I need to speak Spanish?

 It helps but is not essential.
-Hotel reception staff near the border usually speak some English.
+Reception staff at the main hotels near the border generally speak some English.
 In restaurants, pointing at the menu works fine.
-Google Translate on your phone fills any gaps.
+Google Translate covers any remaining gaps.